garrettgsb/errors-and-promises/README.md

 Some real-world dependencies are obvious: Getting on a bus is dependent on the bus arriving, for example.
 "First, wait for the bus to arrive.
 Then, get on the bus."

 This is the same sort of pattern that we use when writing asynchronous code: "First, wait for the HTTP response.
-Then, render that data on the page."
-The HTTP response is a dependency of the render behavior, so the code must enforce the correct order of operations.
+Then, use the data from the response to build an HTML object."
+To render the data before it's received is nonsense-- The "build" step is dependent on the "receive" step, so the code must enforce the correct order of operations.
 That's what Promises are for!

 # Promises

 **Promises are a tool for enforcing dependencies in asynchronous systems**

-Although it's simple to create your own Promises, almost all of your time using them will be spent with _tools that return Promises_, like Knex.
+Although it's simple to create your own Promises, almost all of your time using them will be spent with _tools that return Promises_, like Knex, or the `fetch` API built into the browser.
 In Javascript, you can expect that **any time your application interacts with something outside** of the Node/browser process, a Promise is a likely interface for brokering that interaction.
 In web development, this is most usually either an **HTTP request** or a **database query**.

 There are three ways to think of Promises.
 From most to least abstract: